Go to top of page

 Regular communication with families will make sure they feel involved.
 This helps them to support their child to participate more fully.

 Send information home introducing the volunteering program.
-You can adapt the parent or caregiver letter and consent template (Word 908KB) to suit your needs.
+You can adapt the parent or caregiver letter and consent template (DOCX 1 MB) to suit your needs.

 Student Volunteer Program – we'd like to hear from you